jayprophit/Docker/Documentation.md

 Bind mounts can be nice if you want easy visibility into the data being stored, but there are a number of reasons outlined at [Docker storage - volumes](https://docs.docker.com/storage/volumes/) (including speed if you are running Docker Desktop on windows/ mac) for why volumes are prefered.

-### 2 Use Cases
+### 2. Use Cases
 Now that we have an understanding of how data storage works with containers we can start to explore various cases for running 3rd party containers.

-for me, the main catergories are database, interactive test environments, and CLI utilities.
+For me, the main catergories are database, interactive test environments, and CLI utilities.

 #### A. Database
-Database are notoriously ficle to install and configure.
+Database are notoriously fickle to install and configure.
 The instructions are often complex and vary different versions and operating systems.
-For development
+For development, where you might need to run multiple versions of a single database or create a freash database for testing purpose running in a container can be a massive improvement.

+The setup/installation is handled by the container image, and all you need to provide is some configuration values.
+Switching between verions of the database is as easy as specifying a different image tag (e.g. **postgres:14.6** vs **postgre:15.1**).

+A few key considerations when running database in containers:

+  - **Use volume(s) to persist data:** The entire reason for the section above was to give you an understanding of how to avoid data loss.
+Generally databases will store its data at one or more known paths.
+You should identify those and mount volumes to those locations in the containers to ensure data persists beyound the container.

+  - **Use bind mount(s) for additional config:** Often databases use configuration files to influenece runtime behavior.
+You can create these files on your host system, and then use bind mount to place them in the correct location within the container to be read upon startup.

+  - **Set environment varibles:** In addition to configuration files many databases use environment varibles to influence runtime behavior.  (example setting the admin password).
+Identify these varibles and set them accordingly.

 ## 5. Demo Application
 ## 6. Building Container Images